bernie-skipole/indipydriver/docs/source/usage/ipyserver.rst

 IPyServer
 =========

-This server class is not a general purpose INDI server such as is available at indilib.org which can run third party drivers as executable programes.
-Rather it is used with IPyDriver instances only.
-It provides the snooping ability between drivers, implements enableBLOB instructions received from the client, and allows up to ten client connections.
+This server class is used to run IPyDriver instances and create a listening port service.
+It provides the snooping ability between drivers, enables connections to other remote INDI servers so a branching tree network of drivers can be made, it implements enableBLOB instructions received from the client, and allows up to ten client connections.

 .. autoclass:: indipydriver.IPyServer